Joint stochastic localization and applications: Stochastic localization

-which agrees with the solution to the SL scheme in \eqref{sl}. \begin{remark} The above derivations suggest that an SL process $\mu_t$ associated with $\mu$ can be interpreted as the posterior distribution of $X$ conditional on the observation process $\t_s$ up to time $t$.
+\begin{remark} The above derivations suggest that an SL process $\mu_t$ associated with $\mu$ can be interpreted as the posterior distribution of $X$ conditional on the observation process $\{\t_s\}_{0\leq s\leq t}$.
 Similarly, the process $a_t$ can be interpreted as the posterior mean of $X$.
 In general, $a_t$ depends on the whole trajectory $\{\t_s\}_{0\leq s\leq t}$.
-When $C_t = I$, $a_t$ is a deterministic function of the terminal point $\t_t$ only, i.e., $a_t = a_t(\t_t)$.
-Moreover, if $\mu$ is absolutely continuous with respect to the Gaussian measure on $\R^d$, then $\t_t$ is equal to a rescaled F\"ollmer process associated with $\mu$.
-We will come back to this in Section~\ref{sec:dan}. \end{remark}
+When $C_t \equiv I$, $a_t$ is a deterministic function of the terminal point $\t_t$ only, i.e., $a_t = a_t(\t_t)$.
+Further interpretation of $\t_t$ can be found in \Cref{sec:dan}. \end{remark}